Books by L.A. Fields

 Back to Top

-Sherlockiana Series
+Sherlockiana Duology

 Cover art for My Dear Watson by L.A.
 Fields showing two men in Victorian dress and top hats walking arm-in-arm through foggy London streets.
 Cover displays a Lambda Literary Award Finalist badge.